This Google Posts guide was last updated January 2022

 In the ‘Discover’ Feed on Google Maps

 Launched in October 2018, the ‘Follow’ button was perhaps Google’s play at making Google Maps a sort of ‘social transactional’ landscape.
 Maps users could choose to ‘follow’ a local business in order to get a ‘new follower offer’ and to get updates from that business pushed into their “For you” tab—an area in Google Maps where Google curates recommendations based upon users preferences.

-On following a business on Google Maps, you’ll see their Posts featured in your ‘For you’ tab on the Google Maps app.
+Upon following a business on Google Maps, you’ll see the business’ Posts featured in your ‘For you’ tab on the Google Maps app.